willvieira/thesis/introduction.md

 But how can a simple question remain unsolved for so long and still guide a variety of work?
 One answer lies in the complexity of mechanisms affecting a species' arrival and persistence in a given region.
 Three of the most cited factors in the literature shaping species' distribution are the abiotic environment, capacity of species to disperse and biotic interactions [@Guisan2017].
-But a remaining question in ecology so far is which of these factors are most important in determining the geographical range of species and under which conditions [e.g. @Peterson2011;@Chase2003].
+But a remaining question in ecology is which of these factors are most important in determining the geographical range of species and under which conditions [e.g. @Peterson2011;@Chase2003].

 ## The niche concept